-Way up north, almost touching the French border, we can find the scarcely populated Valle d’Aosta region.
-The soil in this area is extremely rocky, forcing the vines to fight to survive – this, in turn, creates some powerful and high-quality vines.
+We can find the scarcely populated Valle d’Aosta region way north, almost touching the French border.
+The soil in this area is extremely rocky, forcing the vines to fight to survive – this, in turn, creates some robust and high-quality vines.

 The temperatures here are warm and dry – but the cold nights allow a good balance and opportunity for Pinot Noir to flourish.

-Although this region does produce some stunning wines, the production is extremely small and it is quite a find if you are able to get your hands on a Pinot Noir from this region.
+Although this region does produce some stunning wines, the production is tiny, and it is quite a find if you are able to get your hands on a Pinot Noir from this region.

 Russian River Valley in California

-The Russian River Valley was one of the first regions to be formally recognized as an “American Vinicultural Area” and is known to produce some of the world’s most loved wines.
-This region is cooled by the Pacific Ocean Breeze – as well as a fog that settles in the area most nights.
-Apparently, without the appearance of this fog, the area would be too warm and dry for the growth of cool-climate wines like Pinot Noir.
-The summer temperatures here can climb to a scorching heat – but due to a hill that runs down the region, most of the vineyards fall in a shaded area and stay rather cool.
-In the area that isn’t shaded and the temperatures are hot, other cultivars are planted and flourish.
+The Russian River Valley was one of the first regions formally recognized as an “American Vinicultural Area” and produced some of the world’s most loved wines.
+This region is cooled by the Pacific Ocean Breeze and a fog that settles in the area most nights.
+Manual pdf Apparently, without the appearance of this fog, the area would be too warm and dry for the growth of cool-climate wines like Pinot Noir.
+The summer temperatures here can climb to a scorching heat – but due to a hill that runs down the region, most vineyards fall in a shaded area and stay relatively cool.
+In t e area that isn’t shaded and the temperatures are hot, other cultivars are planted and flourish.

 Willamette Valley in Oregon

 Oregon, especially the Willamette Valley, has some of the most interesting soil of any region: A combination of rich, fertile Volcanic and sedimentary soils.
-The formation of this interesting soil combo is due to three reasons: Firstly, this region was once completely submerged by ocean water; volcanic eruptions that occurred as well as melting glaciers that created valleys in this region.
+This interesting soil combo is formed due to three reasons: Firstly, this region was once entirely submerged by ocean water, volcanic eruptions that occurred, and melting glaciers that created valleys in this region.

-As you can imagine, this unique soil plays a major part in giving the Pinot Noir from this region unique characteristics.
+As you can imagine, this unique soil plays a significant part in giving the Pinot Noir from this region unique characteristics.

-Oregon temperatures stay rather cool throughout the year, with coastal breezes keeping it under control.
+Oregon temperatures stay relatively cool throughout the year, with coastal breezes controlling it.

 Patagonia in Argentina

-Nestled in the most Southern tip of Argentina lies the beautiful region of Patagonia.
-Although the Patagonia region receives extremely low rainfall during the year, there are man-made canals from the 17th century that captures the rainwater that is used by the vines.
+Nestled in the most southern tip of Argentina lies the beautiful region of Patagonia.
+Although the Patagonia region receives extremely low rainfall during the year, artificial canals from the 17th century capture the rainwater used by the vines.

 The dilemma that most Pinot Noir grapes have concerning rot is almost non-existent in this region due to the constant, strong winds that this area encounters – it makes the growth of rot impossible.
-The temperatures of the region, in summer, are on average about 23°C and there is almost constantly sunlight – but the effects are counterbalanced by the cooling wind.
+The temperatures of the region, in summer, are on average about 23°C, and there is almost constant sunlight – but the cooling wind counterbalances the effects.

-The importance of this article is to show the importance that terroir and climate play in the development of a vine and essentially, a wine.
-It’s obvious that Pinot Noirs prefer a cooler climate to truly reach their full potential.
-With a cool ocean breeze and some tough soil, this varietal does some incredible things.
+This article aims to show the importance that terroir and climate play in the development of a vine and, essentially, a wine.
+Pinot Noirs prefer a cooler climate to reach their full potential truly.
+Manual pdf With a cool ocean breeze and tough soil, this varietal does incredible things.
 Check out our overview of how to become a certified sommelier.